-The County anticipates it will earn \$404,784 in CDBG Program Income, which must be disbursed before any new entitlement funds are used.
+The County anticipates it will earn \$344,311 in CDBG Program Income, which must be disbursed before any new entitlement funds are used.
 Up to twenty percent (20%) of the program income received may be, as allowed under the regulations, deposited into DHCD's account(s) for administrative related costs.
-The County anticipates program income will be generated from the following sources in FY 2019:
+The County anticipates program income will be generated from the following sources in FY 2020:

-- Housing Rehabilitation Assistance Program (HRAP): The County anticipates \$298,420 in program income will be generated from the Housing Rehabilitation Program; - Multi-family and Commercial Loans and Lead Identification Field Testing (LIFT): The County anticipates \$106,364 in program income will be generated from CDBG commercial loans.
-The program income will be used for eligible affordable housing, economic development, public facilities and infrastructure, planning and administration and public services activities.
+- Housing Rehabilitation Assistance Program (HRAP): The County anticipates \$240,071 in program income will be generated from the Housing Rehabilitation Program; - Multi-family and Commercial Loans and Lead Identification Field Testing (LIFT): The County anticipates \$104,240 in program income will be generated from CDBG commercial loans.
+Approximately \$83,392 will be used for eligible affordable housing, economic development, public facilities and infrastructure, and public services activities.
+Up to twenty percent (20%) or